Elementary Student Handbook

 Substitute teachers work to ensure that appropriate classroom instruction continues when the classroom teacher is absent.
 The school department maintains a list of available substitutes.
 The minimum requirement is a college degree.
 If you are interested in working as a substitute teacher, you should contact Ms. Barbara Malone, Director of Human Resources.
 She can be reached at 841-8400.

-The following date has been established for parent-teacher conferences: November 12, 2019.
 Teachers will contact parents to arrange for a convenient time to meet; please note that some conferences may need to take place on an alternate date, as it is not always possible to schedule all conferences in one day.
 Please note that students do not attend school on the conference day.
 Additionally, either the parent or the school may originate parent-teacher conferences.
 The teacher will contact the parent to schedule a conference if he/she determines a need to do so.
 When the parent sees a need to meet with the school, he/she should contact the classroom teacher or the counselor to schedule a conference.
 Except for the scheduled dates, conferences are normally scheduled for before the school day or after school.
 The school department requests that parents try to understand the operational schedule of an elementary school and work with the school to schedule a time that is mutually convenient for both the parents and the school.
 Prior to the meeting it is important to note key issues that you would like to address.
 These might include your child’s performance and progress, personal development, discussion about a specific curriculum area or skill development, or test results.

 Parents have a right to see their child’s school records.
 Parents should call the principal to arrange a visit to the school to review the student’s cumulative folder.
 The complete record will be made available to the parents.
 For copies of records, please allow up to ten school days.
 If a student will be transferring from the Shrewsbury Public Schools, please notify the school office two weeks prior to the last day of attendance.
 All student records will be mailed directly to the new school/district.
 Parents are asked to sign a release form and may request copies of records needed to register in the new school/district.
 Shrewsbury Public Schools does not release student information to outside organizations.
 A student’s temporary records will be destroyed no later than seven (7) years after a student transfers, withdraws, or graduates from the Shrewsbury Public Schools.